 Decreases cholesterol levels

-There are animal studies that shows that miso may help reduce levels of LDL cholesterol (“bad” cholesterol, compared to HDL “good” cholesterol).
-Low cholesterol levels lowers the risk of heart disease and stroke.
+There are animal studies that show that it may help reduce levels of LDL cholesterol (“bad” cholesterol, compared to HDL “good” cholesterol).
+Low cholesterol levels lower the risk of heart disease and stroke.

 Lowers risks of some cancers

 Miso may be beneficial for preventing radiation injury and the progression of cancerous tumors.
 As miso is rich in antioxidants, this helps guard your body’s cells against damage from free radicals, a type of cell damage linked to cancer.
-There are animal and human studies that report that consuming miso may reduce the risk of lung, colon, stomach and breast cancers.
+Animal and human studies report that consuming it may reduce the risk of lung, colon, stomach, and breast cancers.

 Reduces risk of cardiovascular diseases and promotes health

-Miso soup may reduce the risk of death from heart diseases.
-One study showed that higher levels of isoflavones (a type of nutritional supplement found in the legume family) correlated with lower risk of strokes and heart attacks in some Japanese women.
+Miso soup may reduce the risk of death from heart disease.
+One study showed that higher levels of isoflavones (a nutritional supplement found in the legume family) correlated with a lower risk of strokes and heart attacks in some Japanese women.

 May prevent type 2 diabetes